percwg/perc-wg/double/draft-ietf-perc-double.md

 RTP header, it would be reasonable for systems to have the option of using that for the outer algorithm.
-Similarly, if a new transform was defined that provided only integrity, that would also be reasonable to use for the hop-by-hop as the payload data is already encrypted by the end-to-end.
+Similarly, if a new transform was defined that provided only integrity, that would also be reasonable to use for the outer transform as the payload data is already encrypted by the inner transform.

 The AES-GCM cryptographic algorithm introduces an additional 16 octets to the length of the packet.
 When using AES-GCM for both the inner